sharpetj10/sharpetj10/README.md

-Hi 👋 My name is Tia Sharpe
+Hi my name is Tia Sharpe :)
 ===========================

 I study Computer Science student at the University of West Florida